kodingkoning/cs352final/README.md

 ### Assignment requirements that are fulfilled

 - Initial game specification
+- Gray box version
 - Game that compiles and runs
 - Listed features (2/4):
 	- Camera and object motion
 	- Collision Detection
+- Custom modeling/texture mapping of something
+	- Logs are custom modeled in SketchUp